 Created in 1820, the Maine Supreme Judicial Court is the highest court in the State and the final court for appeals.
 It was established when Maine separated from Massachusetts and became its own state.
 The Supreme Court of Maine has 7 justices including a chief justice serving has the head.
 The main job of this court is to hear appeals in civil and criminal trials.

 When a person is found guilty for a criminal charge, they can sometimes appeal their conviction.
 It is the Supreme Court's job to hear these appeals and make a ruling.
 Their ruling will be the final word for the case.
 Usually, the appeal will be presented by the defendant or their attorney either orally or through written briefs.
 When the Supreme Court is making these rulings, it is referred to as the Law Court.

 The Supreme Court also has several more responsibilities.
 The Court must oversee Bar admissions and conduct disciplinary hearings for lawyers and judges.
 It also is in charge of making procedural rules for all of the courts in Maine.

 Maine Criminal Defense Lawyer

-Attorney William T. Bly is an experienced attorney who is licensed to practice law in all courts in Maine and New Hampshire including supreme courts.
+Attorney William T. Bly is an experienced criminal defense attorney who is licensed to practice law in all courts in Maine and New Hampshire including supreme courts.
 He can help you with all of your criminal defense needs and more.
 At our criminal defense firm, we understand the concerns you may have after being accused of a crime and we work hard to provide the best legal care possible.
 Call us now to get started.